my-cumbria-logo, my-cumbria-logo Toggle navigation

 • Final Year Students - before you leave

 If it's your final year studying with us at UoC, there are a few things you need to know, and a few tasks to do as well.
-We've put together a short powerpoint packed with useful information and things you need to do - you can access it right here: Leavers slides 2023 (PDF).
+We've put together the Class of 2024 Toolkit.

 We know it can be a stressful time as you prepare to leave university and start to plan your future.
-That’s why the Alumni Association and The Careers and Employability Service have joined up to bring you all the information, tips and advice you’ll need to prepare for leaving university, all in one place - go to https://unicumbriaac.sharepoint.com/sites/StudentGlobalStories/SitePages/Class-of-2023-leavers-information.aspx
+That’s why the Alumni Association and The Careers and Employability Service have joined up to bring you all the information, tips and advice you’ll need to prepare for leaving university, all in one place.
+Find the Class of 2024 pages and more on your leavers information hub page - go to https://unicumbriaac.sharepoint.com/sites/StudentGlobalStories/SitePages/Class-of-2024-leavers-information.aspx

 Did you know, we can help you with your job search, applying for jobs, preparing for interviews and more?
 And we support you for up to three years after you graduate!
 Contact us via My Career Enriched